gogo-boot/linux-shell-evaluation/README.md

 ## Conclusion
 Well, I read the document several times.
 I don't still get it all.
 In which shell belongs the following?
-> interactive shell
+> is it interactive shell?
 > ```agsl
 > > bash -c "echo hello"
 > > bash -c "env"
 > ```
-> or running a shell script or in a crontab, I guess "bash is invoked with the name sh"
+- is shell script follows "bash is invoked with the name sh"
+- is crontab follows "bash is invoked with the name sh"
+- Is a login shell a part of an interactive shell?